 The goods era

 Always hovering in the background was the service economy.
-Though economists were not always excited about it.

 The service era